tobek/laminae/all.md

 - torture/masochism. sex? should be benevolent? or maybe there's some way for empathy to go wrong here. if you empathise with someone that loves pain... where does it go.
 	- sex could also be CED, NED, NEC (dreams), NEP, CGP (brink), CGC (pure experience soup)
 	- CGD and LEC are exact opposite, two visions of sex
+	- memoirs of hadrian quote about erotic knowledge
 - connoiseurs of pain. maybe this is kinda gone wrong. really good at fucking you up and thinking they're doing you a favor.
 	- should this go with sex?
 	- maybe sex in two places, this one is masochism that also includes sex